Chart Color Schemes

 AreaSearch assessment of residential development activity positions Docklands among the top 25% of areas assessed nationwide

 With around 13 people per dwelling approval, Docklands exhibits characteristics of a growth area.
 According to the latest AreaSearch quarterly estimate, Docklands is projected to add approximately 10,980 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling population growth that exceeds current forecasts.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development